 Jason and I began by doing line drawings to play with how various parts would fit together.
 Then, I cut small blocks of foam and sanded/cut them to the desired shape:

-After developing an initial form, Will Maher and I modeled each of the parts in Solidworks, taking care to size things appropriately and ensure pieces fit together properly.
+After developing an initial form, we modeled each of the parts in Solidworks, taking care to size things appropriately and ensure pieces fit together properly.
 The picture below is all of the Solidworks parts stacked on eachother.

 Following that, we imported the Solidworks models into rhino.
-Kevin Kuntz then split the models so that that we could cut the insets into one half and the rest of the part on the other half.
+Our CNC tech then split the models so that that we could cut the insets into one half and the rest of the part on the other half.
 He then created toolpaths for a CNC router to mill them all as exactly as possible.
 Once we were able to get time, we used the CNC router to mill 3 of each game piece.

 Then, using copper tape, wire, and solder, I made a model of each part’s electronics.
 Each side of the part has copper tape contact strips, then a small hole drilled through the piece either runs a wire to the opposite side or holds a resistor that will connect the two.
 Each physical part has a a resistor and a no resistor variant, allowing for more parts than types of resistors the software has to be able to differentiate.
-After making a model of each piece and testing connection, I handed them off to Jake Flittner and Robbie Murcek, who then copied my design onto the remainder of the parts.
+After making a model of each piece and testing connection, I handed them off for assembly.

 Gameplay and Installation

 One of the key parts of Krusty Kitchen was marrying the onscreen graphics to both the physical forms and to the feel of Spongebob as source material.
-To that end, we kept in-game graphics fairly simple, using vector done by Kapil and I that was based off of the 3D forms.
+To that end, we kept in-game graphics fairly simple, using vector based off of the CAD designs of our exterior structure.
 For loading, intro, and exit screens, we dipped into vector art based off of the Booth’s architecture, as well as the rich color palette of Spongebob.

-The game was then installed into our booth into a mock stove built by Brian Bleda.
+The game was then installed into our booth into a mock stove.
 Game pieces were stored in two deep fryer baskets set into the middle of the stove, easy to access for either player.

-Collaborators: Due to the nature of booth as a whole-house event, there were around 70 people who helped in some way with the Booth and therefore the experience of the game.
+Collaborators: There were around 70 people who helped in some way with the Booth and therefore the experience of the game.
 The following section lists more specific roles.
 Booth is an incredibly large undertaking, so often tasks are accomplished by making a model part or component of which others make copies.
 I’d like to thank everyone who was involved in this project and kept me sane, especially our Booth Chairs Kunal Deodhar and Junki Nakayama.

 Concept and Experience Design: Thomas Doyle, Jason Paul